seoungwnsong/swing-atm-simulator/README.md

 ### Logging In

 1. Choose a language.
-2. Enter the card number.
+2. Enter the card number and password
-3. Enter the password.
-4. Access ATM features from the main menu.
+3. Access ATM features from the main menu.

 ---